Confessing Church: Formation

 The Aryan Paragraph created a furor among some of the clergy.
 Under the leadership of Martin Niemöller, the Pastors' Emergency League (Pfarrernotbund) was formed, presumably for the purpose of assisting clergy of Jewish descent, but the League soon evolved into a locus of dissent against Nazi interference in church affairs.
 Its membership grew while the objections and rhetoric of the German Christians escalated.

 The League pledged itself to contest the state's attempts to infringe on the confessional freedom of the churches, that is to say, their ability to determine their own doctrine.
 It expressly opposed the adoption of the Aryan Paragraph which changed the meaning of baptism.
 It distinguished between Jews and Christians of Jewish descent and insisted, consistent with the demands of orthodox Christianity, that converted Jews and their descendants were as Christian as anyone else and were full members of the Church in every sense.

-At this stage, the objections of Protestant leaders were primarily motivated by the desire for church autonomy and church/state demarcation rather than opposition to the persecution of non-Christian Jews, which was only just beginning.
+At this stage, the objections of Protestant leaders were primarily motivated by the desire for church autonomy and church–state demarcation rather than opposition to the persecution of non-Christian Jews, which was only just beginning.
 Eventually, the League evolved into the Confessing Church.

 On 13 November 1933 a rally of German Christians was held at the Berlin Sportpalast, where — before a packed hall — banners proclaimed the unity of National Socialism and Christianity, interspersed with the omnipresent swastikas.
-A series of speakers addressed the crowd's pro-Nazi sentiments with ideas such as:
+One speaker, Reinhold Krause, was a school teacher and the Berlin district leader of the German Christians.
+He advocated the abandonment of the Old Testament with its tales of "cattle traders and pimps" in front of twenty thousand people.
+Resolutions were also proposed that would require all pastors to take a personal oath to Hitler, to require all churches to adopt and implement the Aryan Paragraph and to exclude converted Jews and their descendants from the church.
+Krause's speech was so vulgar and objectionable that even Müller disavowed him and, for public relations purposes, suspended him from the group as a "punishment" to emphasize the disavowal.
+Some subjects discussed from the stage of the Sportspalast include: